sebastienbaur/poloniex_trading/README.md

 # poloniex_trading
-A machine learning algorithms trading on the BTC/ETH market
+A very simple benchmark of a few machine learning algorithms to trade on the BTC/ETH market They all use extremely simple features

+It was a class project at Ecole Centrale Paris